 Dairying and fruit growing are the major primary industries, with the viticulture and tomato industries also showing significant growth.
-Food processing is a significant secondary industry, with over 30 major food processing related businesses located within two hours of the major urban centres.
+Food processing is a significant secondary industry, with located within two hours of the major urban centres.
 The large volume of fresh and processed food stuffs produced in the region generates an extremely high number of freight movements.
 The road transport industry which has grown up to support this freight task is a substantial contributor to Greater Shepparton's economy in its own right and Shepparton is now provincial Victoria's largest truck sales and service centre.